Alma Thomas: Childhood, education, and early teaching positions

-After graduating from high school in 1911, she studied kindergarten education at Miner Normal School (now known as University of the District of Columbia), earning her teaching credentials in 1913.
+After graduating from Armstrong High School" in 1911, she studied kindergarten education at Miner Normal School (now known as University of the District of Columbia), earning her teaching credentials in 1913.
 In 1914, she obtained a teaching position in the Princess Anne schools on the Eastern Shore of Maryland, where she taught for four months.
-In 1915, she started teaching kindergarten at the Thomas Garrett Settlement House in Wilmington, Delaware, staying there until 1921.
+In 1915, she started teaching kindergarten at the Thomas Garrett Settlement House in Wilmington, Delaware, until 1921.

 Thomas entered Howard University in 1921, at age 30, entering as a junior because of her previous teacher training.
 She started as a home economics student, planning to specialize in costume design, only to switch to fine art after studying under art department founder James V. Herring.
-Her artistic focus at Howard was on sculpture; the paintings she produced during her college education were described by Romare Bearden and Henry Henderson as "academic and undistinguished."
-She earned her Bachelors of Science in Fine Arts in 1924 from Howard, becoming the first graduate from the university's fine arts program, and also "possibly the first African-American woman" to earn a bachelor's degree in art—or the first American woman of any racial background, as the artist Keith Anthony Morrison wrote that "it was said [in 1924] that she was the first woman in America ever to gain a bachelor’s degree in art."
+Her artistic focus at Howard was on sculpture; Romare Bearden and Henry Henderson described the paintings she produced during her college education as "academic and undistinguished."
+She earned her Bachelor of Science in Fine Arts in 1924 from Howard, becoming the first graduate from the university's fine arts program.
+It has been suggested that might have been first African-American or American woman to earn a bachelor's art degree, however Mary Jane Patterson received her BA, in 1862, nearly 60 years earlier.